Export Repayment Scheme

 This scheme allows a vehicle owner to claim repayment of the ‘residual’ Vehicle Registration Tax (VRT) when exporting the vehicle.
 The owner is the person listed on the National Vehicle Driver File (NVDF) at the time the vehicle is examined.
 If you are unsure that you are the registered owner, please contact the Department of Transport.

-- be a passenger car, for example: a saloon, hatchback or Sports Utility Vehicle (SUV)
+- be a passenger vehicle, for example, a saloon, hatchback or Sports Utility Vehicle (SUV)

 - be registered in the State